aksurcos/battleship/README.md

 ### Inspration and Thanking
 I couldn't consult Student Tutor team because I could not have enough time because of the reasons are explained above.
-I realize I need a feedback to fix the bugs.
+I realize I need a feedback after codes checking to fix the bugs.
 Thanks everyone for your understanding.